We all struggle. We all suffer on the inside. Every day…

 - If we want the benefits of something in life, we have to also want the costs. – Most people dream of the rewards without the risks.
 The triumph without the trials.
 Don’t be one of them.
 Life doesn’t work that way.
 When you find something you want, start by asking yourself: What am I willing to give up to get it?

 - Even with all our advancements, progress still requires old-fashioned work. – In a culture that seeks quick and easy results, we must learn the beauty of effort, patience, and perseverance.
 Be strong, be present, and build positive daily rituals that get you there.
-(Angel and I build positive, life-changing rituals with our students in the “Goals and Growth” module of Getting Back to Happy.)
+(Angel and I build positive, life-changing rituals with our students in the “Goals and Growth” module of the Getting Back to Happy Course.)

 - We never feel 100% ready when good opportunities arise. – Most great opportunities in life force us to grow emotionally and intellectually.
 They force us to stretch ourselves and our comfort zones, which means we won’t feel totally comfortable at first.
 And when we don’t feel comfortable, we don’t feel ready.

 - Many of us will have our lives cut short. – One way or another, none of us live forever.
 And it’s much harder to change the length of your life than it is to change the depth of it.
 So, how deep will you go today?
 That’s something you should reflect on.
 Because how we spend our days is how we spend our lives.